 How you choose to invest in your team’s professional development will largely depend on the size and resources of your company.
 In any case, think creatively about what your employees will value–they’ll appreciate the effort and resources you put into ensuring they become excellent, educated professionals!

-Finally, you might want to demonstrate your personal investment in employees with consistent one-on-one meetings.
+Finally, you might want to demonstrate your personal investment in employees encouraging managers to have a regular 1:1 meeting with each one of their direct reports.
 Depending on the size and capacity of your company, you may only be able to do this quarterly.
 Still, a personal meeting will demonstrate that you care about every individual employee’s experience, voice, and goals.

 Going one step further, it is by making agile weekly feedback sessions, such as the weekly Nailted Pulse, to be able to track the established objectives of each quarter.